red-hat-storage/ocs-operator/must-gather/README.md

 =================

-`ocs-must-gather` is a tool built on top of [OpenShift must-gather](https://github.com/openshift/must-gather) that expands its capabilities to gather Openshift Container Storage 4 information.
+`ocs-must-gather` is a tool built on top of [OpenShift must-gather](https://github.com/openshift/must-gather) that expands its capabilities to gather Openshift Container Storage for information.

 ### Usage
 ```sh